nodejs/node/doc/api/fs.md

 * `len` {integer} **Default:** `0`
 * Returns: {Promise}

-Truncates the file then resolves the `Promise` with no arguments upon success.
+Truncates the file then fulfills the `Promise` with no arguments upon success.

 If the file was larger than `len` bytes, only the first `len` bytes will be retained in the file.